microsoft/powerplatform-vscode-lab/README.md

 # Lab Prerequisites
 If you want to do this lab using GitHub CodeSpaces:
-  •	Have a GitHub Alias
+* Have a GitHub Alias
-  •	Create your own GitHub repository
+* Create your own GitHub repository
-  •	Download the samples solution and the PCF control from the lab GitHub repository
+* Download the samples solution and the PCF control from the lab GitHub repository
-  •	Access to CodeSpaces
+* Access to CodeSpaces
-  •	Access to a Power platform environment (new environment is preferred) o	The type of environment does not matter ( It can be Trial, Time bound Trial,  Sandbox, and Production) o	Import the Collaboration.zip file into your repository
+* Access to a Power platform environment (new environment is preferred)
+    - The type of environment does not matter ( It can be Trial, Time bound Trial,  Sandbox, and Production)
+    - Import the Collaboration.zip file into your repository

 If you want to do this lab without GitHub CodeSpaces
-  •	Have a GitHub Alias
+ * Have a GitHub Alias
-  •	Create your own GitHub repository
+ * Create your own GitHub repository
-  •	Access to a Power platform environment (new environment is preferred) o	The type of environment does not matter (It can be Trial, Time bound Trial, Sandbox, and Production) o	Import the Collaboration.zip file into your repository
+ * Access to a Power platform environment (new environment is preferred)
+     - The type of environment does not matter (It can be Trial, Time bound Trial, Sandbox, and Production)
+     - Import the Collaboration.zip file into your repository
-  •	Have npm and node installed on your machine
+ * Have npm and node installed on your machine

 ## Trademarks